meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 ---

-## IX.
+## VIII.
 Deleuze: The Birth of Control Societies and the "Dividual"

 Half a century after Wiener warned of a system governed by feedback and two decades after McLuhan detailed the sensorium's submission to the circuit, Gilles Deleuze diagnosed the political consequence of this merger: the successor to Foucault's disciplinary institutions are the societies of control.